-This Article provides that a Contracting State may tax the fees and other compensation paid by a company that is a resident of that State for services performed in that State by a resident of the other Contracting State in his capacity as a director of the company.
+This Article provides that a Contracting State may tax the fees and other compensation paid by a company that is a resident of that State for services performed by a resident of the other Contracting State in his capacity as a director of the company.
 This rule is an exception to the more general rules of Articles 7 (Business Profits) and 14 (Income from Employment).
 Thus, for example, in determining whether a director's fee paid to a non-employee director is subject to tax in the country of residence of the corporation, it is not relevant to establish whether the fee is attributable to a permanent establishment in that State.

-The analogous OECD provision reaches different results in certain cases.
-Under the OECD Model provision, a resident of one Contracting State who is a director of a corporation that is resident in the other Contracting State is subject to tax in that other State in respect of his directors' fees regardless of where the services are performed.
-The United States has entered a reservation with respect to the OECD provision.
-Under the provision in the Convention, the State of residence of the corporation may tax nonresident directors with no time or dollar threshold, but only with respect to remuneration for services performed in that State.
+Under this Article, a resident of one Contracting State who is a director of a corporation that is resident in the other Contracting State is subject to tax in that other State in respect of his directors' fees regardless of where the services are performed.
+Under U.S. law, however, services performed by a nonresident may not be taxed unless they are performed in the United States (unless that nonresident is a U.S. citizen, and therefore subject to the saving clause of paragraph 4 of Article 1 (General Scope)).